nbrandaleone-gcp/virustotal-scan/README.md

 ## Cloud Functions and Functions Framework

-Cloud Functions are meant to be small chunks of code that are typicall event-driven in nature.
+Cloud Functions are meant to be small chunks of code that are typical event-driven in nature.
 Google has created a web framework that simplifies the boilerplate of setting up a web-server for all supported Cloud Functions languages.
 For example, for Python, this is wrapper around [Flask](https://flask.palletsprojects.com/en/3.0.x/).
 Likewise, for Ruby, it is a wrapper around [Sinatra](https://sinatrarb.com/).
 I find Ruby particularly expressive, so I wrote these functions in Ruby, while leveraging [Functions Framework](https://cloud.google.com/functions/docs/functions-framework).

 1. https://github.com/GoogleCloudPlatform/functions-framework
 2. https://cloud.google.com/functions/docs/functions-framework-ruby